econ-ark/DemARK/PR_DEVCONTAINER_DESCRIPTION.md

 **Before**:
 - ❌ Environment setup friction for new contributors
 - ❌ "Works on my machine" debugging challenges
+- ❌ Import compatibility confusion (as seen in PR #216)
 - ❌ Difficult to reproduce CI issues locally
-- ❌ Version conflicts and dependency problems

 **After**:
 - ✅ One-click development environment setup
 - ✅ Identical environments across all contributors
+- ✅ HARK v0.16+ compatibility guaranteed
 - ✅ Local reproduction of CI exactly
-- ✅ Consistent, reliable development experience
+- ✅ Prevention of import format mistakes

 ---

 **Historical Context**: This DevContainer was developed during the investigation of the 11-month CI caching issue and proved instrumental in providing the consistent environment needed to diagnose and fix the problem.
-It ensures such environment-related issues are much easier to debug in the future.
+Recent events with PR #216 demonstrate the continued importance of consistent development environments to prevent compatibility issues.